dat-ecosystem-archive/dat-node/readme.md

 * `dat.live`: `archive.live`
 * `dat.owner`: `archive.owner`
 * `dat.resumed`: `true` if the dat was resumed from an existing `.dat` database
+* `dat.options`: All options passed to Dat and the other submodules

 **`dat-node` provides an easy interface to common Dat modules for the created Dat Archive on the `dat` object provided in the callback:**